lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 ```

 The `modify` function is similarly straightforward.
 It sets and removes the approriate
-properties of the node and hands control to the `apply` function, for it to change the children.
+properties of the node and hands control to the `apply` function for it to change the children.
+Notice the corecursion between `modify` and `apply`.

 ``` javascript
 function modify(el, diff) {